-I hope everyone had a wonderful Labor Day that they enjoyed with awesome food, wonderful friends and loving family.
-As a nurse I work in a field that is open 24 hours and seven days a week.
+I hope everyone had a wonderful Labor Day that they enjoyed with awesome food, wonderful friends, and a loving family.
+As a nurse, I work in a field that is open 24 hours and seven days a week.
 So some holidays I have to work and others I don’t.
 Lucky for me I just so happened to be off today, which is always rewarding.
-I had initial plans to cook and either go out for a picnic or revisit a cool festival in the town I last lived 2 year ago.
+I had initial plans to cook and either go out for a picnic or revisit a cool festival in the town I last lived in 2 years ago.
 The booming town of Royal Oak, MI has an annual festival known as Arts, Beats, and Eats that is always a great time every year.
 Tons of fun, it gets quite packed very quickly so parking can be a bear.

 Anyhow, we ended up staying home instead and I had the chance to whip up a really delicious Labor Day Meal.
 I first made a caramel apple bundt cake, which I’ll be posting later this week as well.
 Next, I put Michael to work on the grill to cook up the spicy chicken wings and breast that we picked up from Eastern Market a couple of weeks back.
 Quick note: if you have the space to spare, and yet to purchase a deep freezer, definitely invest in one.
 With our refrigerator’s freezer full of Ava’s favorite food (hint, hint), the deep freezer has come in very handy.
 Meanwhile, I made my delicious mac n’ cheese that will be featured below, as well as carmelized sweet potato and kale fried wild rice by Iowagirleats, and my custom-created watermelon slushies that I’ve posted on my Instagram in the past.
 Two of Michael’s good friends came over and polished off all the food LOL…no biggie, as I made sure to pack my leftovers for work the next day before they arrived.